 It only makes sense to briefly define what the Mallory-Weiss Syndrome is as well as highlight a few of the most common symptoms that a life insurance underwriter will be looking for when making his or her decision about your life insurance application.

 Mallory-Weiss Syndrome is a condition that is defined by a rip or tear in the mucous membrane at the point where the esophagus meets the stomach.
 Fortunately, most “tears” will heal on their own without any medical treatment within approximately 7 to 10 days.

 - Previous history of severe vomiting,

 The good news is…

 That in most cases, once the underlying pre-existing medical condition which has caused someone to develop Mallory-Weiss Syndrome has resolved, the prognosis of these tears is very good.
 In fact, nearly 80-90% of them will stop bleeding on their own or with minimal therapy within 48 to 72 hours.
-Which is why, we usually don’t have individuals applying for a life insurance policy while currently suffering from this condition unless it actually manifests itself during the application process.
+This is why we usually don’t have individuals applying for a life insurance policy while currently suffering from this condition unless it manifests itself during the application process.